tecolicom/App-ansicolumn/README.md

 >
 > - **--no-topspace**
 >
->     Empty lines at the top of pages will be remoeved.
+>     Clean up empty lines at the top of each pages.
 >
 > - **--ambiguous**=_width\_spec_
 >